iturnredbullintocode/django_weather/README.md

 running the app
 --------------------
-- Don't use any of these variables/settings in production, for the sake of speed they are sitting in the .env file, and the file is being git tracked.
+- Don't use any of these variables/settings in production, for the sake of speed most of them are sitting in the .env file, and the file is being git tracked.
+- Ask me for the weather api key, or use your own - open `.env.web-dev` file set `WEATHER_API_KEY=` (add the key right after the `=` sign)
 - Assuming development environment will be needed friday, so django toolbar is currently set to on, as well, and project settings are dev mode.
 - you will need Docker installed to run the app
 - simply clone the entire repo and `docker-compose build` and `docker-compose up -d`